sara-silvaad/Connectome_GCL/README.md

 # Contact

-Any questions regarding the code, please refer to Sara Silva at ssilva@fing.edu.uy or Martin Schmidt at mschmidt@fing.edu.uy
+Any questions regarding the code, please refer to Sara Silva at ssilva@fing.edu.uy or Martin Schmidt at mschmidt@fing.edu.uy.